sergiomartins8/qa-jobs-in-portugal/docs/DOCUMENTATION.md

 The project architecture is pretty straight forward.
 There are mainly three packages:
 1. `pages` map a stateless webpage for a single website.
-1. `vacancies` applies the state (ie. page navigation) to the current page in order to extract vacancies on a single website page.
+1. `jobs` applies the state (ie. page navigation) to the current page in order to extract jobs on a single website page.
 1. `utils` set of util methods that contain the ability to model objects, write those to markdown files and so on.

 ![](img/architecture.png)